ETIMC/Report/typst/sections/Sprint 1.typ

 == Hardware experimentation and exploration

 === MCU
 Two microcontroller families were evaluated for both the controllers and the MIDI host: the Raspberry Pi Pico series and the Arduino Uno series.
 Both offer WiFi–capable models and provide sufficient GPIO pins to accommodate the project’s sensors and actuators (buttons, potentiometers, NFC reader, and display).
-The Arduino platform presented advantages in terms of prior team familiarity, extensive library support, and a well­established first-party IDE.
+The Arduino platform presented advantages in terms of prior team familiarity, extensive library support, and a well-­established first-party IDE.
 However, its WiFi–enabled variants carry a significant price premium—often more than double that of comparable RP2040-based boards #cite(<jkollerupdk_raspberry_nodate>) #cite(<ardustoredk_arduino_nodate>).

 In contrast, the Raspberry Pi Pico series combines very low unit cost with robust performance and library support for both WiFi and MIDI functionality.
 Although the Pico lacks some of Arduino’s out-of-the-box shield compatibility and IDE simplicity, its community offers both free documentation, tutorials, and many well-made third-party libraries.
 This balance of affordability, sufficient processing capacity, and ecosystem support aligned closely with the cost-accessibility requirement (Requirement 12) @table:usabilityRequirements.

 Ultimately, the Raspberry Pi Pico series was selected.
-The more powerful Pico 2 WH was assigned to the host—where heavier computation would be done, and the original Pico W was chosen for the controllers to minimize per-unit expense.
+The more powerful Pico 2 W was assigned to the host—where heavier computation would be done, and the original Pico W was chosen for the controllers to minimize per-unit expense.
 This configuration preserves overall system performance and flexibility, while ensuring the final devices remain inexpensive and flexible.

 ==== Circuitpython
 While exploring the Raspberry Pi Pico ecosystem the Circuitpython programming language #cite(<adafruit_circuitpython_nodate>) was discovered.
-Circuitpython is based on Python and promises simplicity, quick prototyping and _"strong hardware support"_ #cite(<schroeder_what_2024>)
+Circuitpython is based on Python and promises simplicity, quick prototyping and _"strong hardware support"_ #cite(<schroeder_what_2024>).
+Furthermore, Circuitpython's creator Adafruit has already created many packages and libraries for everything from interfacing with screens to Bluetooth connectivity.
+Including packages for working with WiFi #cite(<noauthor_adafruit_2025>) and MIDI #cite(<walters_adafruit_2025>).
+While testing a Pico 2 was successfully made into hosting a WiFi hotspot using the beforementioned library.
+Likewise a Pico 1 was successfully configured to connect to the Pico 2's hotspot, and they could successfully exchange messages.
+For experimenting purposes, using the beforementioned MIDI library, the host was easily configured to act as a MIDI interface, sending MIDI notes on multiple MIDI challenges to an instance of Ableton Live running on a USB-connected laptop.

+Based on the theoretical capabilities and personal experimentations with Circuitpython, it was decided that the project should be developed using it.

 === Display
-To meet usability requirements 4 (Feedback) and 11 (Engaging), a screen was integrated into the design.
+/* To meet usability requirements 4 (Feedback), 11 (Engaging) @table:usabilityRequirements, a display was integrated into the design.
 Specifically, the project utilized the Pico Display Pack 2.0, which is based on the ST7789 display driver.
+This specific display was chosen for its compatibility with the Picos used in the project, its small footprint, furthermore it would fulfill requirement 12 (Cheap) @table:usabilityRequirements by not being a very costly component.
+*/
+To address usability requirements 4 (Feedback), 11 (Engaging), and 12 (Cheap) as listed in @table:usabilityRequirements, a display was incorporated into the design.
+The selected component was the Pico Display Pack 2.0, which is based on the ST7789 display driver.
+This particular display was chosen for its compatibility with the Picos used in the project, its compact physical dimensions, and cost-effectiveness, thereby supporting the project's goal of maintaining affordability.

 Initial testing was carried out using example code provided by Adafruit for the display.
 The code was successfully flashed onto the Pico and produced a "Hello World" output directly on the display itself as seen in @fig:helloworlddisplay.